GSA/govt-urls/README.md

 # How is this list organized?

+We maintain this list at <http://govt-urls.usa.gov/tematres/vocab/index.php> and make periodic updates as we come across changes.

-We've posted the URLs in two files:
+Each quarter, we also post the URLs here in Github in two files.

-* government-urls-alphabetic-list.txt&mdash;an A-Z list of URLs with accompanying notes collected over time.
+1. government-urls-alphabetic-list.txt&mdash;an A-Z list of URLs with accompanying notes collected over time.
-* government-urls-hierarchical-list.txt&mdash;a flat, hierarchical list of URLs segmented by term and category.
+2. government-urls-hierarchical-list.txt&mdash;a flat, hierarchical list of URLs segmented by term and category.

 Cross reference symbols that you'll find in the hierarchical list include: